Academics

 This program can be completed online.

-Entrance requirements for acceptance include an earned baccalaureate degree with a grade point average (GPA) of at least 3.00 in the undergraduate major, and a minimum overall GPA of 3.00.
+Entrance requirements for acceptance include an earned baccalaureate degree with a grade point average of at least 3.0 in the undergraduate major, and a minimum overall grade point average of 3.0.

 The 18-credit Advanced Certificate is a master’s or post-master’s and requires six sequential courses: